-President Steinmeier in Stendal: The importance of securing skilled workers for rural regions
+President Steinmeier in Stendal: The Importance of Securing a Skilled Workforce for Rural Regions

-Regional advisor Heiko Wisny receives a surprise personal invitation from Federal President Steinmeier and discusses key issues such as the shortage of skilled workers in the region.
+Regional Advisor Heiko Wisny unexpectedly receives a personal invitation from Federal President Steinmeier and discusses key issues such as the shortage of skilled workers in the region.

 Foto: Bundesregierung/Jesco Denzel

-As part of the "Ortszeit Deutschland" (Local Time Germany) initiative, Federal President Frank-Walter Steinmeier regularly leaves his official residence in Bellevue Palace in Berlin to visit different regions of Germany.
-He focuses specifically on direct exchange with local citizens.
-This took him to the Hanseatic city of Stendal in Saxony-Anhalt, where he set up his official residence for three days.
-While there, he took time to meet with people and discuss issues that are important to the region.
+As part of the “Ortszeit Deutschland” initiative, Federal President Frank-Walter Steinmeier regularly leaves his official residence at Bellevue Palace in Berlin to visit various regions of Germany.
+In doing so, he places a specific emphasis on direct interaction with local residents.
+This took him to the Hanseatic city of Stendal in Saxony-Anhalt, where he set up his temporary residence for three days.
+While there, he took time to meet with people and address issues of concern to the region.

-During his time in Stendal, Steinmeier took part in several events, where he not only held planned discussions, but also spontaneously engaged with citizens to hear their perspectives and concerns.
+During his time in Stendal, Steinmeier attended several events where he not only held scheduled meetings but also spontaneously engaged with citizens to hear their perspectives and concerns.

-"He invited me completely by surprise, in person, during a theater visit the evening before," reports Heiko Wisny, regional advisor for skilled workers in the Altmark region.
-At a performance at the Altmark Theater, Mr. Wisny had the opportunity to discuss current issues with the district administrator of Stendal, Patrick Puhlmann, and other attendees – and thus also to strike up a conversation with the Federal President.
-"It was a great honor, and although I was unsure, I immediately accepted," says Heiko Wisny.
+“He invited me completely out of the blue, in person, during a theater visit the night before,” reports Heiko Wisny, regional advisor for Fachkraft im Fokus in the Altmark region.
+During a performance at the Theater der Altmark, Mr. Wisny had the opportunity to discuss current issues with Patrick Puhlmann, the district administrator of Stendal, and other attendees—and thus also to strike up a conversation with the Federal President.
+“It was a great honor, and although I was unsure, I accepted immediately,” says Heiko Wisny.

 At the “bohne&praline” café in Stendal, Steinmeier discussed topics such as immigration, the shortage of skilled workers, and arms deliveries to Ukraine with citizens.

-Regional advisor Heiko Wisny presented the state initiative "Fachkraft im Fokus" (Focus on Skilled Workers) and focused in particular on the issue of the shortage of skilled workers.
+Regional advisor Heiko Wisny presented the state initiative “Fachkraft im Fokus” and focused particularly on the issue of the skilled labor shortage.
 The Altmark region is sparsely populated, which clearly highlights the challenges facing rural areas.
-Issues such as demographic change, migration and the shortage of skilled workers are key challenges that the region must address.
+Issues such as demographic change, migration and out-migration, as well as the shortage of qualified skilled workers, represent central challenges that the region must address

-We, as the state initiative "Skilled Workers in Focus," are addressing precisely this issue and supporting companies in attracting and retaining qualified personnel in the long term.
+We, as the state initiative “Fachkraft im Fokus,” are addressing precisely this issue and supporting companies in attracting and retaining qualified personnel in the long term.

-Federal President Steinmeier praised the open and respectful culture of discussion he experienced in Stendal: "I am very grateful for the willingness of the people around the table not only to be there, but to listen to each other and acknowledge that there are different points of view.
-A high-level debate," he wrote in a post on social media.
+Federal President Steinmeier praised the open and respectful culture of discussion he experienced in Stendal: “I am very grateful for the willingness of the people around the table not only to be present, but to listen to one another and acknowledge that there are different points of view.
+A high-level debate,” he wrote in a social media post.

-With his visit to Stendal and his direct address to the citizens, Steinmeier sent a strong signal about the importance of dialogue between political decision-makers and the population – especially in times of great social and economic challenges.
+With his visit to Stendal and his direct engagement with citizens, Steinmeier sent a strong signal about how important dialogue between political decision-makers and the public is—especially in times of major social and economic challenges.

 Magdeburg in winter.
 A view of Magdeburg's skyline across the Elbe.